kkrazy12/EscapeRoom/README.md

 ## Send messages to Arduino

-To communicate with the Arduino, use the function in 'Main.js' called `serialPrint()`.
-(This operates the same as [Serial.print()](https://www.arduino.cc/reference/en/language/functions/communication/serial/print/) from Ardiuno.)
+To communicate with the Arduino, use the function in 'Arduino.js' called `serialPrint()`.

 For example, to trigger the phone:
 ```javascript